-Q.3.
-Based on the above experiment, which of the following statement is correct.
+Q3.
+Based on tasks 2-4, which of the following statement is correct.
 Give reasons for the incorrect statements being wrong.

-- Ash consists of a single substance, which slowly dissolves in water or lemon juice. - Wrong.
-Ash consist of more than one substance since part of ash dissolves in water and some part of the residue left behind dissolves in lemon juice . - Ash consists of two components, one soluble in water and other soluble in lemon juice. - Wrong.
+Ash consists of a single substance, which slowly dissolves in water or lemon juice.

+Wrong.
+Ash consist of more than one substance since part of ash dissolves in water and some part of the residue left behind dissolves in lemon juice.

+Ash consists of two components, one soluble in water and other soluble in lemon juice.

+Wrong.
 Ash consist of more than two substances since part of ash dissolves in water and some part of the residue left behind dissolves in lemon juice.
-Further, still some undissolved part of ash remains on the filter paper. - Ash consists of three components, one soluble in water, one soluble in lime juice, and one that is not soluble in any of the two. - Correct. - Ash contains acidic substances. - NO. Red litmus turns Blue - Ash contains alkaline substances. - Yes.
-Red litmus turns Blue. - Ash contains two kind of basic substances, one soluble in water, and one soluble in acids. - Yes.
+Further, still some undissolved part of ash remains on the filter paper.

+• Ash consists of three components, one soluble in water, one soluble in lemon juice, and one that is not soluble in any of the two.

+Correct.

+Ash consists of acidic substances.

+No. Red litmus turns Blue

+Ash consists of alkaline substances.

 Yes.
+Red litmus turns Blue.

+Ash contains two kind of basic substances, one soluble in water, and one soluble in acids.

+Yes.

+• Ash contains very hard particles, which do not dissolve in water, acids or bases.

+Yes.
 Students have already tried dissolving in water and acids, and since the ash itself is alkaline, it also shows that the hard particles do not dissolve in weak bases.
-However, we can not make any conclusions here if these will dissolve in hard bases or not. • Q.4.
-Based on above observation, was any foul smelling gas or an odour less gas evolved? • No foul smelling gas was detected but an odourless gas was evolved.
+However, we can not make any conclusions here if these will dissolve in hard bases or not.

+Q4.
+Based on above observation, was any foul smelling gas or an odour less gas evolved?

+No foul smelling gas was detected but an odourless gas was evolved.
 Students may think of colourless gas to be CO_2 or H_2 .
-On can test for absence of hydroger by trying to bring a burning match stick to see if it is flammable. • Q.5.
-If the ash was just element carbon (as thought by many), can the above observations be explained? • No, if ash was just carbon similar observations were not possible.
+On can test for absence of hydrogen by trying to bring a burning match stick to see if it is flammable.

+Teacher can also discuss, if the observations in this unit indicate that the ash was just element carbon (as many people thought)?
+Teacher can also try to bring carbon black or graphite and indicate that carbon does not show the properties which ash exhibited.

+Q5.
+Now that you know a few properties of ash, can you write any two uses of ash which you had not known before?

+In North-Eastern parts of India, ash from banana leaves is a culinary item.
+People mix the ash with water, allow the solid to settle.
+They take the supernatant and add it to food dishes during cooking.

-Ideally this unit should give some scientific assessment for folk knowledge about some uses of ash.
+Ideally this unit should give some scientific assessment for some folk uses of ash.
 For example, its alkaline nature and water adsorbing property is used in disinfectant uses such as for treating human excreta, cleaning up of potentially infectious bio-fluids, for pest management in agriculture etc. This may give people some insights into its chemistry and they may stop considering it as an inert substances and may also think of some novel creative uses of ash, or even encourage further exploration of the properties of ash.